Lincoln Tunnel Helix: Description

+The Route 495 corridor has been reported by the American Highway Users Alliance to be one of the most congested highways on the United States eastern seaboard.
+The Helix in particular, being just as busy as the tunnel itself, faces high levels of traffic congestion frequently and may carry up to 120,000 vehicles in one day, with particular traffic during the morning and evening rush hours.
+The weight limit on the Helix, which varies for vehicles and trucks with different axle counts, is strictly monitored and enforced by the PANYNJ.
+Generally, the set max weight for any single vehicle is 80,000 lbs, but it is lower for vehicles with fewer axles or different classes.

 History

 When finding a way to build a highway to the Lincoln Tunnel, the Palisades cliffs presented an obstacle.
-Originally, it was proposed that the highway would cut through Weehawken and North Bergen via an underground land tunnel that would go straight to the toll plaza or the tunnel itself; instead the PANYNJ realized this was not feasible and would disrupt much of the cities, so they opted to build the Helix instead, which instead goes over and above the cliffs to make an oval-shaped loop above below roads, including JFK Boulevard East.
+Originally, it was proposed that the highway would cut through the Palisades via an underground tunnel that would go straight to the toll plaza or the tunnel itself; instead the PANYNJ realized this was not feasible and would disrupt much of the cities, so they opted to build the Helix instead, which goes above the cliffs to make an oval-shaped loop above below roads, including Boulevard East.
 To make enough room for the toll plaza area and merging lanes into the center or southern tube, the highway has to go about 2000 ft south of the tunnel portal and then make a quick U-turn back to the north to the toll plaza.

 When it was originally built in 1937, the Helix had six lanes; it was widened to seven in 1957.
 From 2012 to 2014 the Helix underwent nightly eastbound closures for extensive repairs.

+The Helix, along with the Lincoln Tunnel and all of Route 495, used to be a part of the Interstate Highway System, signed as I-495 (despite not being completely up to Interstate Highway standards).
+It was intended to connect to the Long Island Expressway, which was also designated I-495.
+However, a highway between the Lincoln Tunnel to the Queens-Midtown Tunnel (the start of today’s I-495) was cancelled, and left the two portions disconnected.
+In the 1980s, the NJDOT demoted the highway, Helix, and tunnel to a state highway.

+In 1991, the tunnel and approach were documented by the Historic American Engineering Record.
+The Helix, as part of the Lincoln Tunnel Approach, is considered eligible for New Jersey Register of Historic Places for engineering in transportation for architecture and design.

 As of 2015, the Helix was considered by the PANYNJ to have a working life-span of ten years.
 Alternatives to its replacement included tunnels under the Palisades directly to the Lincoln Tunnel portals.
-It is expected to undergo full rehabilitation starting in 2023 and is expected to be fully refurbished by 2027, though it is unclear what stage it is at.
+In 2012, the roadway of the Helix was repaved, then was fixed up in 2015 in what the Port Authority described as the “Helix Fix.”
+It is expected to undergo complete rehabilitation starting in 2023 and is expected to be fully refurbished by 2027.